Binlix26/SearchTool/README.md

 </ul>

 <h3>Structure of Inverted Index</h3>
+<p>The inverted index will be printed in the console after it is created.</p>
 <p>
 do	3 -> [ 1, 2:[2, 10]], [ 3, 3:[6, 8, 10]], [ 4, 3:[1, 2, 3]]
 </p>